azul-007/General/OvertheWire_War_Games.md

 **The password for the next level is stored in a file called spaces in this filename located in the home directory**

 ```
-cat “spaces in this filename”:UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK
+cat “spaces in this filename” : UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK
 ```
 --------------